 If you want to animate the model, the following article shows how to add an animation.

-Note that, when you added an animation to the model, export it in the way shown above (This is because VRM needs to be handled in a special way).
+Note that, when you add an animation to the model, export it in the way shown above (This is because VRM needs to be handled in a special way).

-Please read the following article to add accessories etc. to VRM model.
+Please read the following article to add accessories, etc. to a VRM model.